 Very easily absorbed.Skin looks bright and refreshed in the morning with no stickyness.
 Recommended.

 - Don’t eat heavy meals in the evening and try not to eat after 8pm to allow for digestion.

-- Stop looking at your phone and laptop from 9pm.
+- Stop looking at your phone and laptop by 9pm.

-- Make sure the room is the right temperature – it should be a little bit cool, 18 to 19 degrees Celsius is ideal.
+- Make sure the room is the right temperature.
+It should be a little bit cool - 65 degrees is ideal.